Aakash2003jain/RSA_Secure_QR_Generator_Scanner/README.md

 #### QR Code Scanner:

-Scan QR codes using the camera or upload QR code images.
+Scan QR codes using the upload QR code images.
 Decrypt the content of the QR code securely using RSA decryption.

 #### RSA Encryption: